 - Vehicle Inspection

-- Basic Control of Your Vehicle
+- · Basic Control of Your Vehicle

 - Shifting Gears

 - Seeing

 - Communicating

-- Space Management
+- · Controlling Speed

-- Controlling Speed
+- Managing Space

 - Seeing Hazards

-- Distracted Driving
+- · Distracted Driving

 - Aggressive Drivers/Road Rage

 - Driving at Night

-- Driving in Fog
+- · Driving in Fog

-- Driving in Winter
+- · Driving in Winter

 - Driving in Very Hot Weather

 - Railroad-Highway Crossings

 - Mountain Driving

 - Driving Emergencies

-- Antilock Braking Systems (ABS)
+- Anti-lock Braking Systems (ABS)

 - Skid Control and Recovery

-- Accident Procedures
+- · Crash Procedures

 - Fires

 - Alcohol, Other Drugs, and Driving

 - Staying Alert and Fit to Drive

-- Hazardous Materials Rules
+- Hazardous Materials Rules for All Commercial Drivers

 This section contains knowledge and safe driving information that all commercial drivers should know.
 You must pass a test on this information to get a CDL.
-This section does not have specific information on air brakes, combination vehicles, doubles, or passenger vehicles.
-When preparing for the Pre-trip Inspection Test, you must review the material in Section 11 in addition to the information in this section.
-This section does have basic information on hazardous materials (HazMat) that all drivers should know.
+This section does not have specific information on air brakes, combination vehicles, doubles or passenger vehicles.
+When preparing for the Pre-trip Inspection Test, you must review the material in Section 10 in addition to the information in this section.
+This section does have basic information on hazardous materials HAZMAT that all drivers should know.
 If you need a HazMat endorsement, you should study Section 9.

-2.1 - Vehicle Inspection
+2.1 - VEHICLE INSPECTION